PeyoBv/sistema-inventario-web/PRD.md

   - FilePdf for PDF report generation
   - Printer for print functionality
   - Download for PDF download
+  - ChatCircle for notes and communication
+  - Warning for warning alerts
+  - NotePencil for notes
+  - CheckCircle for resolved status
+  - Clock for pending status

 - **Spacing**:
   - Card padding: p-6